 Community identity is a feeling people have about their community.
 An identifiable community allows a person to immediately have a place of reference.
 For those people who live in a community, it provides a sense of place and belonging.
-Evidence has also shown that a sense of identity tends to generate pride and encourages people to maintain and enhance their place of residence.
+A sense of identity tends to generate pride and encourages people to maintain and enhance their place of residence.
 Residents of rural Multnomah County highly value the rural character of the area and strongly desire to maintain it.